Do you want to stop contact form spam forever? A lot of us have been there, annoyed and looking for a way to stop the spam.

 If you want to change the message that shows up for blocked email addresses, you can customize it easily.
 Just open up WPForms » Settings in the WordPress dashboard and click the Validation tab.

-If you still get spammy submissions, there’s 1 more option to try.
+If you still get spammy submissions, there are a few more options to try.

 Use this option with care.
 It’ll block all submissions containing the words you add to the snippet, so you’ll want to be very specific to avoid blocking legitimate messages.